gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 mind](https://xkcd.com/378/)).

-Also note that we aren't transmitting any data _to_ the Arduino over UART, so you don't even need to plug the white wire in at all.
+Also note that we aren't transmitting any data _to_ the Arduino over UART, so you don't even need to plug the green wire in at all.

 One trick this adapter lets us perform is continuously seeing the output of the Arduino, even while programming it.
 Previously if we wanted to program the